realworldocaml/book/other-notes/02-intro.md

 ### Tuples

 So far, we've encountered a handful of basic types like `int`, `float` and `string`.
-We've also encountered function types, where function types like `int -> string` are built up out of other types.
+We've also encountered function types, like `string -> int`.
+But we haven't yet talked about any types for datastructure.

-One thing we haven't yet talked about is datastructures.
-The simplest datastructure in OCaml is the tuple.
+We'll start by looking at a particularly simple example, the tuple.
 Tuples are easy to create:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let tup = (3,"three")